duleorlovic/tips/index.md

 ===

 * when `<a></a>` does not have href that it will not follow thelink so you do not need to preventDefault.
 Use this for toggling some part
+* `hover` on mobile devices does not work what is expected.
+It stays in hover state until the user press (click) on the screen next time.

 VIM
 ===